ZeroDayArcade/capture-handshake-wpa-wifi-hacking/README.md

 You will need a WiFi adapter capable of monitor mode.
 I tested this with three different adaptors including <a href="https://www.amazon.com/GenBasic-Wireless-Network-Dongle-Adapter/dp/B0BNFKJPXS/">this one for less than $10 on Amazon</a>.
 I recomend running this script on a Linux distribution, and have successfully tested it with Kali Linux on Intel and Raspian on a Raspberry Pi 4 (ARM).
 If you are running macOS or Windows, then you can use the script with a Virtual Machine running Kali or other distributions with VirtualBox or VMWare.

-***Only ever hack a network you own and have legal permission to hack.
-This is for educational purposes only and to help you advance your penetration testing skills and knowledge.***
+*Only ever hack a network you own and have legal permission to hack.
+This is for educational purposes only.*

 ## Setting up a test WiFi Network